SeldonIO/seldon-core/docs-gb/kubernetes/server-autoscaling.md

 ```

 {% hint style="info" %}
 **Note**: Not setting `minReplicas` and/or `maxReplicas` will also effectively disable autoscaling of server replicas.
 In this case, the user will need to manually scale the server replicas by setting the `replicas` field in the `Server` CR.
 In this case this allows external autoscaling mechanisms to be used e.g. HPA.
+In future versions of Core 2, we might relax this requirement and allow native autoscaling of server replicas without setting both `minReplicas` and `maxReplicas`.
 {% endhint %}

-## Scale Up
+## Server Scale Up

+### Overview

+When we want to scale up a model replicas, the associated servers might not have enough capacity (replicas) to host these models.
+In this case we need to scale up the server replicas to host these models.

+### Policies
+There is currently only one policy for scaling up server replicas:
+1. **Model Replica Count**:

+    This policy scales up the server replicas to match the number of model replicas that are required.
+In other words, if a model is scaled up, the system will scale up the server replicas to host these models.
+This policy is simple to implement and ensures that the server replicas are scaled up in response to changes in the number of model replicas that are required.

+    During the scale up process, the system will create new server replicas to host the new model replicas.
+The new server replicas will be created with the same configuration as the existing server replicas.
+This includes the server configuration, resources, etc. The new server replicas will be added to the existing server replicas and will be used to host the new model replicas.

+    There is a period of time where the new server replicas are being created and the new model replicas are being loaded onto these server replicas.
+During this period, the system will ensure that the existing server replicas are still serving load.
+This ensures that there is no downtime during the scale up process.
+This is achieved orthogonally by using partial scheduling of the new model replicas onto the new server replicas.
+This ensures that the new server replicas are gradually loaded with the new model replicas and that the existing server replicas are still serving load.
+Check the [Partial Scheduling](../models/scheduling.md) document for more details.

-## Scale Down
+## Server Scale Down

 ### Overview